ulahello/smolbar/README.md

 ## Configuration

-`smolbar` is configured in a TOML file.
+`smolbar` is configured through a TOML file.

 If `--config` is not specified as an argument, `smolbar` looks for a file named `config.toml` in `$XDG_CONFIG_HOME/smolbar` or `$HOME/.config/smolbar`.